-Being built way back in 1870, the ancient Palace of Westminster now has some serious safety concerns, and is in urgent need of major refurbishment that could cost anywhere between four to seven billion pounds.
-A new report said that the structure currently has “substantial and growing risk of either a single, catastrophic event, such as a major fire, or a succession of incremental failures in essential systems.”
+Being built way back in 1870, the ancient Palace of Westminster now has some serious safety concerns and is in urgent need of major refurbishment that could cost anywhere between four to seven billion pounds.
+A new report said that the structure currently has a “substantial and growing risk of either a single, catastrophic event, such as a major fire, or a succession of incremental failures in essential systems.”
 In order to carry out the necessary upgrades and repairs to evade any possible crisis, moving the Parliament is only logical.

 As a solution, American architecture firm Gensler is proposing that the British Parliament be temporarily housed inside a floating glass bubble on the River Thames.
-Conceptualized on Westminster Hall’s hammer-beam roof (roof of the Palace’s oldest building), this 820-foot-long, 138-foot-deep, elongated glass structure would be called ‘Project Poseidon’, floating on Thames, just in front of the Parliament building.
+Conceptualized on Westminster Hall’s hammer-beam roof (roof of the Palace’s oldest building), this 820-foot-long, 138-foot-deep, elongated glass structure would be called ‘Project Poseidon’, floating on the Thames, just in front of the Parliament building.
 It will have steel modules and two wooden domes dressed in curved glass panels, segregated internally for each Parliament chamber – one for the House of Lords and the other for the House of Commons.
-British shipbuilders will make Poseidon’s steel modules, which would later be transported along Thames and assembled on steel platforms behind the Palace of Westminster.
+British shipbuilders will make Poseidon’s steel modules, which would later be transported along the Thames and assembled on steel platforms behind the Palace of Westminster.

 It is estimated that Project Poseidon would take less than thirty-six months to reach completion.
-Gensler architects say that the structure will be located within a traffic exclusion zone that’s already established around the Palace, and Thames would act as a natural security surrounding for UK’s Lords and MPs.
+Gensler architects say that the structure will be located within a traffic exclusion zone that’s already established around the Palace, and Thames would act as natural security surrounding for UK’s Lords and MPs.

 Gensler has estimated the cost of construction and installation of Project Poseidon to be approximately £160 million (roughly $195 million).
 This amounts to a saving of £1.8-2 billion that would otherwise go towards rental and relocation costs, as well as reconstruction expenditure on other buildings to make them fit for occupation.